Scratchdragon/AVAS.py/README.md

 - get_online() : returns server online, refreshes "online" variable
 - get_stats() : returns tps, refreshes tps, playerCount, messagesSent, messagesBlocked
 - get_session() : returns the session data of the client in the form of a "api_session" class
+- get_player(username) : returns the player stats from the username provided in the form of a "player" class

 ### Classes